Olian04/markstache/README.md

  node ./bin/cli.js ./demo ./demo/README_hash.json
 ```

-If then try and edit the contents of `./demo/README_template.md`.
+If you then try and edit the contents of `./demo/README_template.md`.
 And  then run `npm run cli` again, you can see your changes reflected in the `./demo/README.md` file.

 ## How to use